YuliaZamriy/USAPL/README.md

 It requires "CompetitionList.py" to be saved in the same directory.
 The user also should create a sub-directory 'CSV' where all the output file would be saved The output file is csv that can be read in for analysis.

+### Lifter.py

+This file contains the code to initalize and create Lifter object that extracts historic data for a specific lifter.

 ## Analyzing competitions